TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 If you are presented with the error `interactions_endpoint_url: The specified interactions endpoint URL could not be verified`, this means that you have either copied the interaction URL incorrectly, or not submitted the public key to our dashboard yet.

 ## Creating Slash Commands

-The last mandatory step is to create the commands on your bot.
+### The last mandatory step is to create the commands on your bot.

 Simply head back to our dashboard and press the `Create Slash Commands` button.
 Note that they may take up to an hour to show in your server.

 ![Create Commands](/img/whitelabel/create_commands.webp)

 And you're done!
-There are a few more optional steps if you wish to take them.
+There are a few more **optional** steps if you wish to take them.

 ## Optional: Custom Status
 You can optionally change your custom bot's status.
 Simply enter the new status on the dashboard and press `Submit`.

-Note that only `Listening` statuses are supported currently - support for other types will be added in the future.
+`Playing`, `Listening`, and `Watching` are all currently available.

 ![Custom Status](/img/whitelabel/custom_status.webp)